ArturoDent/find-and-transform/README.md

 		"find": "(create|table|exists)",
 		"replace": "_\\U$1_",
 		"restrictFind": "selections",
-		"cursorMove": "TABLE"
+		"cursorMoveSelect": "TABLE"
 	}
 }
 ```

 &emsp;&emsp;&emsp;&emsp;&emsp;&emsp; <img src="https://github.com/ArturoDent/find-and-transform/blob/master/images/findReplaceSelectionDemo.gif?raw=true" width="650" height="300" alt="demo of using restrictFind arg to 'selection'"/>

 ### Explanation: Using `restrictFind` arg set to `selections`, find will only occur within any selections.
 Selections can be multiple and selections include "words at cursors".
-Using `cursorMove` to select all instances of `TABLE`.
+Using `cursorMoveSelect` to select all instances of `TABLE`.

 <br/>